Food, Transportation and Other Essentials

 For those who Need to Take Action, please complete the following steps, or visit a community organization for additional help.

-1. If health limits work: have a doctor or therapist sign the Medical Exemption Form
+- If health limits work: have your doctor, therapist or counselor sign the Medical Exemption Form

-4. If none of above: talk to SNAP caseworker about volunteer/training opportunities
+- If none of the above: talk to your SNAP caseworker about volunteer/training opportunities

-• Ensure your address is updated on COMPASS (or call a CAO to update it) in case the state requests documentation from you to prove your exemption.
+- Ensure your address is updated on COMPASS (or call a CAO to update it).
+This is important in case PA DHS needs more documents from you.

 Food and essentials for pregnant individuals and new parents